Licensing and citing academic software and tutorials

 Here are some more articles you might like to read next:

-• Using LAPACK libraries with Intel Fortran and Abaqus user subroutine
+• Using LAPACK libraries with Intel Fortran and Abaqus user subroutines

 • Getting started with FEniCSx